- a busy village GWR branch terminus

 use of fibre optic cable, which gives great results

+and drainpipes.
 And yes that ration lamp is lit !

-The work on the
+The work on the layout

-as was a buffet car.
+was a buffet car.

 The Jinty and Pannier